 The grunts exchanged annoyed glances.
 Thibo, Azulia and Dacosta began to pick up their fatigues and put on their boots.
 Papio and Jaramillo followed.
 Rawlings and Galan ran to the canteen to fetch Xuxo.

-Duquel noticed how the troop kept to their discipline, followed orders quickly.
-Silently complied with the sudden situation.
-He mused that such concurrence had probably kept the troop alive during the last six months of fighting guerrillas at the Iron Triangle.
+Duquel noticed that the troop maintained its discipline and followed orders quickly.
+Silently complied with the new situation.
+The discipline probably kept the troop alive during the last six months of fighting guerrillas at the Iron Triangle.

 Xuxu composed herself quickly.
 “No. I’ll be Okay.
 I need to sit somewhere quiet for a while.
 Sometimes I too see weird things around me.”